MarcinMichalik/ngx-mm/README.md

 * [ ] Prepare documentation with showcase on github project pages

 ## Ideas for the future
+* LabelResolver by ngControl name (translation?)???
+  * Prefix key - how?
 * PrimeNG Table - Parser fo (Table)LazyLoadEvent to:
   * Parse to HttpParams (simple and extended (with matchMode)) - mainly for SpringController request params
   * Parse to RouterParams -> LazyLoadEvent -> RouterParams -> HttpParams (table state (page, filter, sort) as RouterParams)